Dvlv/BoxBuddyRS/README.md

   <img width='240' alt='Download on Flathub' src='https://dl.flathub.org/assets/badges/flathub-badge-en.png'/>
 </a>

+**Note**: The Flatpak does not have filesystem access by default, so some features are disabled.
+Please see [the documentation for details.](https://dvlv.github.io/BoxBuddyRS/tips)

 ### Local Binary
 - Visit the [releases section](https://github.com/Dvlv/BoxBuddyRS/releases)
 - Download and unzip the release